Master of Marriage & Family Therapy

 - An official transcript(s) in English (or translated to English) of all previous colleges attended.
 The transcript must indicate an earned bachelor’s degree from a regionally accredited college or university or equivalent.
 If you attended a college or university located outside of the United States, a transcript evaluation by World Education Services is required

 - A cumulative undergraduate approximate B average or above in the area of focus or related area and evidence of an overall productive GPA;

 - An on-campus interview with the faculty.
-The personal interview for applicants residing outside the continental United States can be done via telephone, Skype or Google Chat.
+The personal interview for applicants residing outside the continental United States can be done via Zoom.

 Departmental scholarships are available.
 Departmental scholarships are based on merit, are first-come, first-serve, and generally range from 10-50% of tuition.
 Most students with at least a 3.0 GPA will receive a scholarship.
 Because of the need for Spanish-speaking therapists in Abilene, additional scholarships are available for students able to conduct therapy in Spanish.
 Scholarships are awarded after students are admitted to the program.